CoalTrain1618/MP_3_Xpenso/README.md

 - Special thanks to my mentor, [Eventyret](https://github.com/Eventyret).
 Who gave me guidance and support throughout the development of this project, helping me to improve my coding skills and becoming a better developer.

-- Special thanks to my cohort facilitator, Marko and my fellow students for their support and feedback during the development of this project.
+- Acknowledgement of the valuable feedback and insights provided by my peers during the development process.

 - Special thanks to the contributors of the open-source libraries and tools used in this project.
 - Gratitude to the Django community for their extensive documentation and support.